Zireael07/veins-of-the-earth-love/README.md

-# Veins of the Earth - LÃVE
+# Veins of the Earth - LÃ–VE

-This is a LÃVE port of Veins of the Earth.
+This is a LÃ–VE port of Veins of the Earth.

 ## Requirements